Australia’s Hilarious Nude Beach Games

 The proximity to the sea means the wine region experiences fewer frosts and disease.
 It also means locals to the area can grab a bottle of wine, pack a picnic and be at the coast in minutes to relax after work, have a swim and watch as the sun sets over the Gulf of St Vincent.

-Accessing the Beach
+Accessing the Beach for the Games

 The carpark at the Northern end of Maslin Beach provides easy access to the clothed bathing end — a timber walkway and steps have been constructed to protect the dunes and plants.